gvmfhy/hackathon-rna/README.md

-# miRNA Target Optimization Platform
+# AI-Powered miRNA Drug Discovery Platform

-A computational platform for designing mRNA therapeutics with enhanced tissue specificity through microRNA-based targeting.
+A comprehensive computational platform for identifying, prioritizing, and evaluating miRNA-based therapeutics, demonstrated for Hepatocellular Carcinoma (HCC).

 ## Project Overview

-This platform addresses a critical challenge in drug design: targeted delivery.
-By leveraging microRNA expression patterns that differentiate between diseased and healthy tissues, we can create mRNA therapeutics that function selectively where needed while sparing healthy cells.
+This platform addresses the critical challenge of targeted drug delivery and efficient drug discovery in the rapidly growing field of RNA therapeutics.
+By leveraging disease-specific microRNA (miRNA) expression patterns and employing advanced AI and computational biology techniques, we identify and optimize potential miRNA drug candidates.

-The platform focuses on NASH-HCC (Non-Alcoholic Steatohepatitis-driven Hepatocellular Carcinoma) as a proof-of-concept.
-With approximately 25% of the world's population suffering from Non-Alcoholic Fatty Liver Disease, this represents an urgent medical need and significant commercial opportunity.
+Our system integrates multi-omics data (genomics, transcriptomics, protein interactions) to:
+1. Identify dysregulated miRNAs in disease states (initially focused on NASH-HCC vs. Normal Liver).
+2. Predict and prioritize miRNA target genes based on network centrality and biological relevance.
+3. Assess the druggability of identified targets using resources like Open Targets.
+4. Analyze miRNA binding site accessibility using RNA structure prediction (ViennaRNA).
+5. Perform *in silico* safety checks for potential off-target effects.
+6. Generate comprehensive reports and interactive visualizations to guide therapeutic design.

 ## Hackathon Focus